List of dinosaurs of the Morrison Formation: Theropods

 Theropod dinosaurs, the carnivorous dinosaurs, came in several different types.
-The less derived types, the ceratosaurs and megalosaurids, included Ceratosaurus nasicornis, C. dentisulcatus, C. magnicornis, Elaphrosaurus sp., and the megalosaur Torvosaurus tanneri (including Edmarka rex).
-Allosaurids included the common Allosaurus fragilis (including Epanterias amplexus), Allosaurus new species, A. lucasi, and giant Saurophaganax maximus (potentially included in Allosaurus?).
+The less derived types, the ceratosaurs and megalosaurids, included Ceratosaurus nasicornis, C. dentisulcatus, C. magnicornis, and the megalosaur Torvosaurus tanneri (including Edmarka rex).
+Allosaurids included the common Allosaurus fragilis (including Epanterias amplexus), A. jimmadseni and A. anax (previously referred to Saurophaganax maximus).

-Indeterminate theropod remains have been recovered in Utah.
+Indeterminate theropod remains have been recovered in Utah, with indeterminate ceratosaur remains formerly considered referable to Elaphrosaurus recovered in Colorado.
 Indeterminate theropod tracks have been recovered from both Utah and Arizona.